Dan Pink, Gretchen Rubin, and Amy Cuddy on the Art and Science of Working Remotely

 “Often we don’t think about looking for patterns in how we succeeded before.
 You might as well glean as many insights as you can from the past so that you can inform the future.”

 In this exclusive Heleo conversation, management expert Daniel Pink (Drive), happiness and habits expert Gretchen Rubin (The Happiness Project) and social psychologist Amy Cuddy (Presence) met up via free Skype Meetings to discuss the art and science of working remotely.
 Joining in from Washington D.C., New York City, and Boston, the three bestselling authors talked about how best to communicate and collaborate from a distance, as well as offered up useful advice for aspiring entrepreneurs.
+(Their conversation has been edited and condensed slightly for clarity.
+Read transcript below or watch a video excerpt.)

 Dan Pink: What strategies do you have to stay motivated and accountable when you’re not working in an office environment?